-Epipen/jexts
+Epipen/iexts

-It is encouraged for senior students to carry their own Individual Epipen/jexts, so as to be easily accessible if required in an emergency.
+It is encouraged for Senior students to carry their own Individual Epipen/jexts, so as to be easily accessible if required in an emergency.
 An extra can be provided to be stored securely in the Senior Reception Office.
-All Prep students individual Epipen/jexts will be securely stored in the Prep Reception Office.
+All Prep students' individual Epipen/jexts will be securely stored in the Prep Reception Office, but they are also encouraged to carry it if age appropriate.
 Parents must complete a consent form and care plan annually giving permission to administer the Epipen/jext in an emergency.
 Epipen/jexts remain in the College at all times, except on school trips, and must be replaced before their expiry date.

-If the student fails to supply an Epipen/ Jext after being requested to provide one, and we must use the school EpiPen in emergency circumstances, the parent will be billed for it.
+If the student fails to supply an Epipen/Jext after being requested to provide one, and we must use the school EpiPen in emergency circumstances, the parent will be billed for it.